OmarNizam/async-await-javascript/index.md

 So as we saw promises are running in parallel, no longer in sequence now.
-`Promise.all` sends an `array` and receive an `array`
+`Promise.all` sends an `array` and receive an `array` If one of the promises get reject, all the promises get rejected because the are in parallel.
+Great, so whenever you have a situation in which you need to do **multiple asynchronous operations** at the same time, and operations that don't depend on one another, then you should always, `always` run them in parallel, just like we did here using promise.all.